rsimeon22/personal-portfolio/README.md

 img/: Directory for storing images and icons used in the portfolio.

 projects/: A folder containing detailed information about individual projects showcased in the portfolio.

-# Usage
-Feel free to use this portfolio as a template for your own personal portfolio.
-Customize the content, add your projects, and tailor the design to suit your preferences.
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-# Contributing
-If you'd like to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING.md file.

 # Contact